WilsonkwSheng/tour_api/assessment_timing.md

 # Remaining enhancements

-- Allow tour to upload multiple images (Missed out this one)
 - Update readme and instructions for setup
 - Seed data
 - Upload the images to cloud service